hackclub/hackclub/workshops/rock_paper_scissors/README.md

     else:
         print("That's not a valid play.
 Please select a valid option!")
 ```
-#### Explanation:

-1. The first `if` statement declares a tie.
-2. In the first three `elif` statements, the player can either win or lose and the points are given respectively.
-3. In the fourth `elif` statement, the player could reset the score.
-4. Last `else` statement occurs only when the player enters an invalid word.

 ### 5) Keeping the loop going
 Now as we have completed building the game we need it to run infinitely.